 Muldowney Physical Therapy— they are quite honestly my top PT recommendation for all of New England.
 Whether you have hypermobile joints or not, their knowledge of the SI joints is unparalleled.

-Kevin Muldowney’s book Living Life to the Fullest— presents the Muldowney protocol for hypermobile patients working with their own PT’s
+Kevin Muldowney’s book Living Life to the Fullest— presents the Muldowney protocol for hypermobile patients working with their own PT’s.
+(You can also click here to purchase the downloadable PDF version).

 Ehlers-Danlos Society— have a lot of great info on Ehlers-Danlos as well as other hypermobility spectrum disorders